alexmcnurlin/dotfiles/README.md

 ## Customization
-  Color settings for i3, Lemonbar, and Dunst are all
+  Color settings for i3, Lemonbar, and Dunst are all configured using variables in the i3 config.
+If you want to change the colors, the variables to edit should be at the beginning of the i3 config.

 TODO:
   * Add links and install commands for the different packages.